 But to do its job properly, the NAT needs certain information about the connections leaving and entering your router.
-The problem arises when outdated VPN protocols try to get through.
+The problem arises when the VPN protocols are old and outdated and try to get through.
 The way they encrypt your connection doesn’t give the NAT enough information to do its job, forcing it to block those connections.

 This is where a VPN passthrough (also called a PPTP passthrough or IPsec passthrough, depending on the protocol your VPN uses) comes into play.

-Your router only needs it if you want to use a VPN that supports IPsec or PPTP protocols.
-However, these security protocols are outdated and unreliable.
-The best VPNs use faster and more secure protocols, such as OpenVPN and IKEv2/IPsec.
+The disadvantage of the VPN passthrough feature is that it is only useful if you want to use outdated VPN protocols like IPsec or PPTP protocols.
+However, these security protocols are old and unreliable.
+The best VPNs use faster and more secure protocols, such as OpenVPN and WireGuard.
 In fact, NordVPN no longer supports PPTP and L2TP.

-OpenVPN and IKEv2/IPsec don’t just offer better and quicker encryption; they also tunnel through the NAT on their own, so your router doesn’t need a passthrough at all.
-All you need for a secure connection is just to connect to a VPN!
+OpenVPN and WireGuard don’t just offer better and quicker encryption.
+They also tunnel through the NAT on their own, so your router doesn’t need a passthrough at all.
+All you need for a secure connection is to connect to a VPN!